 Capstone / Thesis

-The Capstone Project or Thesis is the culminating academic experience for the MS in Nutrition graduate program.
-The scope and presentation of the project/thesis must demonstrate the student’s skills in a variety of areas including, formal academic/technical writing, the research process, and the application of nutrition principles in the public health arena.
+The Capstone Project or Thesis is the culminating academic experience for the Master of Science in Nutrition graduate program.
+The scope and presentation of the project or thesis must demonstrate the student’s skills in a variety of areas including, formal academic/technical writing, the research process, and the application of nutrition principles in the public health arena.

 MS Nutrition Capstone / Thesis Handbook